On Averaging and Extrapolation for Gradient Descent: Preliminaries and Performance Estimation Problems

 where our first constraint comes from the standard identity for $L$-smooth, convex functions~\eqref{eq:smoothness-charcterization}.
 We use the alternate form \eqref{Eqn:xSpecialGradForm} of $\xSpecial$ to remove its dependence on $x_N$.
 Consequently, we can exclude $x_N$ from our problem formulation.
 Equivalently, one could view $\xSpecial$ as a modified replacement of $x_N$.

 Finite dimensional relaxations of this formulation were first considered by Drori and Teboulle~\cite{FirstPEP}.
 Subsequently and quite surprisingly, the Interpolation Theorem of Taylor et al.~\cite{Interpolation} established an equivalent finite-dimensional problem one could consider.
 Rather than enforce our constraints for all points in our domain, it is only necessary to enforce them along the points of interest in our algorithm.
-Denoting $f_k = f(x_k)$, $g_k = \nabla f(x_k)$, and $\INStar=\{\star,0,1,\dots,N-1,\idxSpecial\}$, our problem becomes
+We denote $f_k = f(x_k)$, $g_k = \nabla f(x_k)$, and $\mathcal{I}=\{\star,0,1,\dots,N-1,\idxSpecial\}$, where we abuse notation to allow $\star$ and $\sigma$ to act as indices ($f_\star = f(x_\star), f_\sigma = f(x_\sigma)$, etc.).
+Then our problem becomes

 By translation, we can also fix $\xStar=0$ and $f_\star=0$ without loss of generality.